superernie77/spring-boot-rest-lombok-demo/README.md

 # spring-boot-rest-lombok-demo
-Minimal demo application build with spring-boot-rest and Lombok
+Minimal demo application build with spring-boot-data-rest and Lombok

 Exposes a single resource under:
 ```